M4DM4N56/uwo-university-ranker/README.md

-# uwo-university-ranker

-This is a Western University project.
+This is a first year Western University project.

 This project computes information from CSV files regarding each continent's countries, and each country's capital, and an international ranking of the top 100 univesities.